 The pair are joined in the Zoo by a motley assortment of other patients — the sweet boy who thinks he’s a dog, the mean guy who identifies as a bear, the quiet girl who has long thought of herself as a spider — along with doctors and nurses both helpful and harmful (Considine terrifies, Eileen Walsh’s frazzled therapist wonderfully rankles).
 Joe Fallover’s fascinating production design further sells the uncanniness of the situation, building clinic rooms meant to both badly approximate nature (fake trees, fake grass) and fully remind of prison cells (cold, empty).

 While “Wolf” occasionally tips into melodrama, the kind of tones that seem to accompany more “traditional” stories of bad therapy experiences, those sequences are often immediately followed by more daring, original bits.
 It doesn’t surprise that Jacob is eventually party to far worse “treatments” or that Considine’s character is prone to screaming at hysterical patients until they break, but it is often intriguing the ways in which Biancheri finds paths out of these familiar storylines.
 She and her strong stars are never afraid to put on a new coat, to throw on a different identity, to strive to, as one character says late in the film, not just survive, but survive as their true self.
 Few films have been able to do that so keenly.

 “Wolf” premiered at the 2021 Toronto International Film Festival.
-Focus Features will release it in theaters on December 3.
+Focus Features will release it in theaters.

 As new movies open in theaters during the COVID-19 pandemic, IndieWire will continue to review them whenever possible.
 We encourage readers to follow the safety precautions provided by CDC and health authorities.
 Additionally, our coverage will provide alternative viewing options whenever they are available.